Trump Needed To Use $10K In Charity Money For Portrait Of Himself Because No Else Wanted It, His Lawyer Says

 But the allegations of dodgy “charity” spending go further than an unwanted piece of art.

 Prosecutors also say that the president used money from the foundation to pay off his debts and to fund his political campaign efforts.
 One event that’s under scrutiny is a “Trump for Vets” in Iowa that was held one week before their caucuses.
-In the lawsuit, NY Attorney, General Yael Fuchs, argues that the event, organized by the foundation and the campaign, garnered $5.6 million in tax-free donations.
-A reported 2.8 million of those donations went to the Donald J. Trump Foundation while the rest went to other charitable organizations.
+In the lawsuit, New York Attorney General Yael Fuchs argues that the event, organized by the foundation and the campaign, garnered $5.6 million in tax-free donations.
+A reported $2.8 million of those donations went to the Donald J. Trump Foundation, while the rest went to other charitable organizations.

 While this may seem innocuous on paper, the judge said that it would be illegal if that money was donated to charities to gain political mileage or “curry political favors.”